ciaranra/PECOS-alt/docs/user-guide/qasm-simulation.md

 ## Understanding Your Results

-Simulation results come back as measurement outcomes for each shot:
+Simulation results come back as measurement outcomes for each shot.
+These can be processed in different ways depending on your needs:

 === "Rust"